dansmithphysics/greenland_attenuation_measurement/README.md

 ### A06_plot_att.py

-Processes the output of `A05_att_with_errors.py` to create the attenuation plots from the paper, Fig. 6 and Fig. 7 from the paper.
+Processes the output of `A05_att_with_errors.py` to create the attenuation Fig. 6 and Fig. 7 from the paper.
 Calculations include calculating the uncertainty on the linear fit to create the final fit confidence interval.
 The bulk attenuation is converted to the average attenution of the top 1500 m of the ice by scaling the bulk result by a factor of `~1.20`, determined by the script `A06_plot_att_vs_temperature.py` to be an appropriate correction to convert between the two.

 ### A06_plot_att_vs_temperature.py